AndrewJBateman/mevn-stack-notes/README.md

 * In dev - Front and backends can be run with one command using concurrently set up in package.json
 * Display of card array is responsive so they wrap around nicely as screen size changes
 * [Deployed to Heroku](https://mevn-stack-notes.herokuapp.com/)
-* Simple 'Notes Hub' Top display tells user how many notes there are in total
+* Simple 'Notes Hub' tells user how many notes there are and lets them navigate to the add note or app info pages
 * backend code separates controller functions from routes

 ## :clipboard: Status & To-Do List

 * Status: Working.
 Deployed.
+Dependencies updated and no vulnerabilities
 * To-Do: add cancel button to edit vue. add max note title (40?) and body length (300?) etc. add characters remaining?
 Make sure all notes in line are same height.
 Add app info nav link

 ## :clap: Inspiration